JanBohunovsky/map-markers/README.md

 Argument `id`:
 - The ID of the stored marker.
 - You can find the marker ID by hovering over the marker type in the listing.

+### Synchronise markers
+Synchronises the markers between the maps in your main hand and your offhand.
+The maps must have the same map ID.
+This command is useful if you have duplicated a map and then added a marker to only one copy, which made the maps unstackable.

+Syntax: `/mapmarkers sync`